Saibot393/13omens/README.md

 ---
 ## Overview

-### Actor Types
+**Actor Types**
-- **Story**: The story actor allows the GM to plan a story and organise Story Aspects, Archetypes, and Players.
+- **Story:** The story actor allows the GM to plan a story and organise Story Aspects, Archetypes, and Players.
 It also displays the currently available Omen-Dice and the dice bag.
-Player characters (PC) can be added to a story dropping their actor onto the sheet.
+Player characters (PC) can be added to a story by dropping their actor onto the sheet.
 It is intended as the general control hub for a given story.
-- **PC**: The player actor allows players to track their wounds and choose their aspect ratings.
-Once an archetype is chosen, the player can also pick perks and select items.
-Perks and Items can also directly be dropped into the sheet.
+- **PC:** The player actor allows players to track their wounds and choose their aspect ratings.
+Once an archetype is chosen, the player can also pick perks and select gear.
+Perks and gear can also directly be dropped into the sheet.
 Note that some functionality is only available once a player character is connected to a story.
-- **NPC**: A minimalistic sheet to take notes, give NPCs a portrait and a token.
+- **NPC:** A minimalistic sheet to take notes, give NPCs a portrait and a token.

-### Item Types
+**Item Types**
-- **Archetype**: An archetype can be added to a story and chosen by a pc.
+- **Archetype:** An archetype can be added to a story and chosen by a pc.
 Perks and items can be added to it.
 Items can be set as guaranteed or selectable, the amount of selectable items can also be set.
-- **Perk**: In addition to a description, the amount of uses can also be specified.
+- **Perk:** In addition to a description, the amount of uses can also be specified.
-- **Gear**: Includes a description and allows for the quantity/maximum quantity to be set.
+- **Gear:** Includes a description and allows for the quantity/maximum quantity to be set.

-### Rolls
+**Rolls**
+Rolls can be initiated from a player character's (PC) sheet.
+The config popup allows for the risk level and the check difficulty to be set.
+Flaws and edges are also displayed in the config and can be added or removed, flaws can also be marked as omen flaws.
+Once a roll is made, dice are randomly drawn from the dice bag and the result is calculated.
+Wounds and strains a character might suffer are indicated in the result and can directly be applied from there.